6uhrmittag/taskbutler/README.rst

 .. _unicode charaters: http://jrgraphix.net/r/Unicode/2600-26FF

-To change the bar to e.g. empty/full bullets, just overwrite the characters with other characters ''⚫⚫⚫⚪⚪''.
+To change the bar to bullets, just overwrite the characters with other characters ''⚫⚫⚫⚪⚪''.

 Change progressbar seperator
 """"""""""""""""""""""""""""
 To separate the task-text from the progressbar, a rare unicode character is used.
-To change the separator just change the line ''progress_seperator=‣'' in the ''config.ini'' file.
+Just replace the seperator in the line ''progress_seperator=‣'' in the ''config.ini'' file.

 .. code:: ini